themesberg/flowbite/content/getting-started/qwik.md

 This command will automatically set up the following:

 - install Tailwind CSS and its dependencies
-- create a boilerplate `tailwind.config.js` and `postcss.config.js` file
-- modify the `src/global.css` file to import the Tailwind modules
+- modify the `src/global.css` file to import the Tailwind module

 By restarting the sever you will now be able to use the utility-first classes from Tailwind CSS.